 Investors are bracing for the worst and waiting to see if Steris (NYS: STE) will fall short of Wall Street forecasts for the third consecutive quarter.
 The company will unveil its latest earnings on Tuesday.
 Steris is a provider of infection prevention and surgical products and services, focused mainly on the critical markets of health care, pharmaceuticals, and research.

 Buy, sell, or hold?: The majority of analysts back Steris as a buy.
 But with 60% of analysts rating it a buy, Steris is still below the mean analyst rating of its nearest 10 competitors, which average 67.5% buys.
 Analysts don't like Steris as much as competitor Hill-Rom Holdings overall.
 Six out of eight analysts rate Hill-Rom Holdings a buy compared to three of five for Steris.

 Revenue forecasts: On average, analysts predict $363.4 million in revenue this quarter.
 That would represent a rise of 10.7% from the year-ago quarter.

 Wall Street earnings expectations: The average analyst estimate is earnings of $0.61 per share.
 Estimates range from $0.54 to $0.67.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 90% granting it an "outperform" rating.
-The community at large agrees with the All-Stars with 84.7% assigning it a rating of "outperform."
-Fools are gung-ho about Steris, though the message boards have been quiet lately with only 45 posts in the past 30 days.
-The CAPS rating of five out of five stars for Steris is far more upbeat than the community assessment.
+CAPS All-Stars are strongly supporting the stock, with 89.3% giving it an outperform rating.
+The community at large backs the All-Stars, with 82.4% granting it a rating of outperform.
+Fools are bullish on Steris, though the message boards have been quiet lately with only 47 posts in the past 30 days.
+Steris' bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.